Kerala-Blockchain-Academy/light-explorer/README.md

 Block Viewer is a streamlined blockchain explorer designed specifically for EVM (Ethereum Virtual Machine) based blockchain networks.
 Its primary advantage is its lightweight nature, ensuring that it doesn't consume excessive resources like many other explorers.
 This makes it particularly suitable for those who need a less resource-intensive solution.
 Moreover, as long as users have access to the RPC APIs, they can utilize Block Viewer seamlessly.
 A significant motivation behind the development of Block Viewer was the realization that many existing explorers are not only resource-heavy but also lack compatibility with private network setups.
 Block Viewer fills this gap, offering a versatile tool for both public and private blockchain explorations.

+## 🎯 Purpose
+The explorer is primarily designed for real-time viewing of private blockchain networks, addressing the requirements when EVM-based networks are utilized for private applications.
+It's a lightweight, resource-efficient application intended to operate concurrently with the network.
+Moreover, its minimal reliance on external libraries such as web3 or ether.js ensures hassle-free maintenance.

 ## 🛠 Built With

 <div align="left">